 Residency requirement—As part of a residency requirement, all BA in computer science majors, whether primary majors within SEAS or secondary majors in another school, must take a minimum of 18 credits in upper-level Computer Science (CSCI) courses at GW.
 Credits earned in an approved study abroad program count toward this requirement.

-Second major or two minors requirement—All BA in computer science majors are required to declare and complete either a second major or two minors in another academic department.
+Second major or two minors requirement—All BA in computer science majors must declare and complete either a second major or two minors in another academic department.

 Recommended program of study